 3. Nestle Nesquik Chocolate Milk

 Seemingly a healthier choice than soda and energy drinks, this is a deceptive beverage.
 It’s even a staple in school lunches.
 Aside from the aforementioned dangers of conventional dairy, this Nesquik is loaded with sugar.
 One bottle (listed as two servings) has a whopping 48 grams!
 Even if a child were to only consume half the bottle, that’s still double the recommended daily amount of 12 grams (3 teaspoons) of sugar.
-Research shows Excess sugar consumption leads to heart disease, diabetes, cancer, high blood pressure, obesity, liver problems, and reduced brain power.
+Research shows excess sugar consumption leads to heart disease, diabetes, cancer, high blood pressure, obesity, liver problems, and reduced brain power.

 Not only is this milk certified organic, it’s also fair trade.
 In the refrigerated version you’ll find no carrageenan or artificial colors and flavors.
 It is still a chocolate milk, so there is a high amount of sugar in this beverage.
 It’s easier to limit serving size with Organic Valley Chocolate Milk because it isn’t in a single serving size container.
 You can also cut it with plain milk.

-Of course, plain organic milk is the best alternative, but if your child still wants a sweeter, more flavorful option try this.
+Of course, plain organic milk is the best alternative, but if your child still wants a sweeter, more flavorful option, try this.
 Simply blend up a few organic strawberries into the milk for a sweet and subtle flavor addition.

 These sodas come in a variety of familiar flavors, but they are made with raw, organic kombucha.
 Not only do you avoid the nasty colors, flavors, and carcinogens in soda, this option aids in digestion.
-Kombucha is made from fermented tea, so it’s not recommended for children under 4, although Live Kombucha Soda says their fermentation process does not allow the kombucha to become alcoholic.
+Kombucha is made from fermented tea, so it’s not recommended for children under 4, although Live Kombucha Soda say that their fermentation process does not allow the kombucha to become alcoholic.

 It may seem obvious, but stick with water or milk for the healthiest options.
 You can add fruit to water to infuse it with flavor if your child wants something different.